mrkkrj/arestcli/README.md

 # arestcli
 REST client using Asio (based on Casablanca)

-This is a port of Mincrosoft REST-SDK (aka Casablanca) using Asio library instead of boost::Asio and also forcing its usage on Windows.
+This is a port of Microsoft's REST-SDK (aka Casablanca) using Asio library instead of boost::Asio!

 It was created because BEAST is quite unwieldy (and because it needs th whole of boost!!!).
+On Windows the usage of Asio is also forced.

 ## WIP:
-Only some tests on Windows done, Websockets, compression and SLL disabled and not yet tested.
-Only a VisualStudio 2022 provided!!!
+ - Only some tests on Windows done
+ - Websockets, compression and SLL disabled and not yet tested
+ - Only a VisualStudio 2022 provided!!!

 ## Plans:
-Currently proprietary continuations library is used.
+ - Currently proprietary continuations library is used.
 I will try to remove this and use C++20 coroutines support in Asio instead.
-The std::wstring is used in the API at the moment.
+ - The std::wstring is used in the API at the moment.
 This is irritating, will try to switch to narrow strings (it's UTF8 everywhere, innnit?)

 ## Usage: